inspired99/CoverCrafter/README.md

 It can be handy for people without design experience or for those who wish to get a cool cover as soon as possible.

 The resulting cover consists of:
 - Speaker
-- Text
+- Clickbait Text
-- Background
+- Nice and High-Resolution Background

 Please, take a look at our [presentation](CoverCrafter.pdf) for more details and examples.